 and report suspicious orders of controlled substances.
 The company was a defendant in thousands of

-lawsuits filed by state and local governments, American Indian tribes, and individuals against the
+lawsuits filed by state and local governments, Native American tribes, and individuals against the

 opioid industry.
 The plaintiffs accused the company of contributing to the deadly opioid crisis by